 Today’s post is about the most famous reindeer of all – Rudolph.
 The reindeer with the shiny red nose that leads Santa Claus on his sleigh ride around the world in just one night.
 Rudolph has been sharing his charm with us all since 1939.
 It wasn’t too long after, that Rudolph the Red Nosed Reindeer would become a part of Christmas for families all over the world.
+If you are interested in collecting Rudolph the Red Nosed Reindeer then keep reading for the best tips!!

 Welcome to the 2021 vintage Christmas collecting series.
 This is our second post in our series for 2021.
 Our first post is all about Holt Howard Starry Eyed Santa and you can find it here.
 If you’d like to review our 2020 six-part guide you can find that here and learn about vintage Christmas collectibles from the 1950s-1960s.